ajongsma/OSX_MediaCenter_MountainLion/README.md

 OSX_NewBox
 ==========

-Shell scripts are currently used as a guideline document and should not be run as an install script.
+Main shell script is currently used as a guideline document and could generate errors.
+The called install scripts for installing required functionality is where the focus is currently on.

 <hr>